EricZinda/docsproto/devhowto/devhowtoErrorScenarios.md

 >
 > New: "a file is not large"

-Same erro has above.
+Same error has above.
 Great.

 > World: Has large files.
 >